 - Copies of English Language Certification, e.g. IELTS, TOEFL or Pearson test score report.

 Months of entry

-In recent years there has been - and continues to be - a massive expansion in the number of information-and-communications-technology-for-development (ICT4D) projects (telecentres, ICT-enabled microenterprise, public service kiosks, e-government initiatives, e-health projects, ICT-in-education, etc) in developing and transitional economies.
+This course satisfies the pressing need for ICT4D champions; in recent years there has been - and continues to be - a massive expansion in the number of ICT4D projects in developing and transitional economies, with a skills shortage resulting in a high project failure rate.

-conceptual frameworks to understand the process of socio-economic development and the role of information and of ICTs in the development process; and
+- conceptual frameworks to understand the process of socio-economic development and the role of information and of ICTs in the development process

 Information for international students